Graphical functions in even dimensions: Graphical functions

-\end{con} It is proved in Section \ref{sectpf1} that Conjecture \ref{con1} follows from Conjecture \ref{congegex} which posits that one can interchange the sum in the Gegenbauer expansion with the position space integrals.
 A positive answer to Question \ref{posquest} also leads to a (possibly partial) proof of the conjecture.
 In any case, a proof of Conjecture \ref{con1} requires methods in representation theory or in analysis which are beyond the scope of this article.
 An alternative approach to a proof could be the parametric representation in Section \ref{sectpar}.

-There also exist generalizations of (G3) to weights $\lambda\nu_e\notin\ZZ$ and an analog of (G3) for odd dimensions (including square roots).
+There also exist generalizations of (G3) to weights $\lambda\nu_e\notin\ZZ$ and an analog of (G3) for odd dimensions (with square roots).

 \begin{cor} If a graphical function $f_G(z)$ exists in a neighborhood of one value $z\in\CC\backslash\{0,1\}$, then it exists for all $z\in\CC\backslash\{0,1\}$. \end{cor} \begin{proof} This follows from (G2) by real-analytic continuation. \end{proof} The existence of a log-Laurent expansion at infinity promotes graphical functions to objects on the punctured Riemann sphere.
 Although (G3) is of technical nature it is an important property for the theory of graphical functions, see e.g.\ Section \ref{sectpf3}.
 Single-valued log-Laurent expansions are also central in the theory of GSVHs which is vital for computations with graphical functions \cite{GSVH}.